Article Translations: (Spanish)

 Whatever method you use, it's important that your child takes all the medicine each time.
 If a dose is missed, never give two doses at once to "catch up."

-After giving your child a dose of medicine, be on the lookout for side effects or allergic reactions.
+After giving your child a dose of medicine, watch for side effects or allergic reactions.
 The pharmacist or product packaging may warn you about specific side effects, such as drowsiness or hyperactivity.

 If your child has side effects such as a rash, hives, vomiting, or diarrhea, contact your doctor or pharmacist.
 Penicillin and other antibiotics are among the most common prescription drugs to cause an allergic reaction.

-If your child develops wheezing, has trouble breathing, or difficulty swallowing after taking a medicine, seek emergency help by calling 911 or going to the emergency department immediately.
-These could be symptoms of a serious allergic reaction that requires emergency care.
+If your child develops wheezing or has trouble breathing or swallowing after taking a medicine, call 911 or go to the ER right away.
+These could be symptoms of a serious allergic reaction that needs emergency care.

-Sometimes children have unusual reactions to medicines, such as hyperactivity from diphenhydramine, which usually makes adults feel sleepy.
+Sometimes kids have unusual reactions to medicines, such as hyperactivity from diphenhydramine, which usually makes adults feel sleepy.
 Tell your doctor if this happens.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.